-The course introduces fundamental surveying principles and methods, including the measuring of distances, angles, difference in elevation, and instruction and practice in the care and use of equipment.
-Areas covered are bearings; cross sections and profiles; note keeping; computations and field practice relating to traverses; an introduction to geodetic surveying; the basics of construction surveying; and the adjustment of surveying instruments.
-2D and 3D coordinate transformation is introduced; 2 hours of lecture, 3 hours of laboratory per week.
+The course introduces fundamental surveying principles and methods, including benchmark leveling, the measuring of distances, angles, and instruction and practice in the care and use of equipment.
+Areas covered are azimuths and bearings; coordinate geometry; cross sections and profiles; note keeping; computations and field practice relating to traverses; introduction to total stations and point files; and the adjustment of surveying instruments.
+The basics of construction surveying are discussed; 2 hours of lecture, 3 hours of laboratory per week.
 Prerequisite: Concurrent enrollment in MAT 1420